-The table ‘Key Measures of the Public Sector Finances’ presents the latest headline figures for the Public Sector Finances.
+Table 1 ‘Key Measures of the Public Sector Finances’ presents the latest headline figures for the Public Sector Finances.
 The table compares the figures for the latest month with the same month a year ago and cumulative figures for the financial year to date compared with the same period in the last financial year.
-A time series presentation of these same fiscal measures can be found in table PSF1 of this bulletin.
+A time series presentation of these fiscal measures can be found in table PSF1 of this bulletin.

 |August||April - August|